DavidAStevenson/extendible-hashing/README.md

 # LESSONS LEARNED
 - surprisingly, I was using plain "delete" against arrays in the original code
   - when deleting arrays created on the heap with new, delete[] must be used, not delete
   - this tidbit got a brief mention in my old C++ text, but perhaps I never knew this?
+A NetBSD compiler quirk?
 - don't waste time going down the rabbit hole of memory issues
   - just install valgrind, and learn the basics
   - upon using valgrind, I was quickly able to identify an issue that resulted in program crashes
   	- probably, back in 2000/2001, I had got stuck with this issue and that was where I left the code
+  - gdb also essential